Getting Started with Windows Forms Pivot Chart

 5. The required assemblies will be automatically added to the project by clicking OK.

-6. Add the following code snippet in code behind to create a simple pivot chart control.
+6. Add the following code snippet in the code-behind to create a simple pivot chart control.

 //Initialize a new PivotChart.